HIP Fellow Award Key Information

 Eligibility Requirements

-Applicants must meet the following criteria to qualify:
+At the time of application, applicants must meet the following criteria to qualify:

 - Possess an MD/DO, PhD, or MD/DO and PhD degree.